drarntzen/index.html/README.md

 Current projects/meanderings/random stuff:
 - [Historical temperature range: Perth Airport, WA](../../../temp-perthairport) (I work in this area, so seemed as good a place as any to practice data wrangling).
+- Searchable Goods Outwards database, initially in CSV but eventually will be SQLite with any luck.

 [LinkedIn Profile, mostly as proof I'm (allegedly) an actual human](http://www.linkedin.com/in/damian-arntzen-320565122)